bartificer/taming-the-terminal/INSTALLATION.md

 ### Install Ruby on macOS

-Ruby is default part of macOS but every 'gem install <some package>' will lead to an attempt to update the system framework.
+Ruby is default part of macOS but every `gem install <some package>` will lead to an attempt to update the system framework.
 Not a good idea.

 Follow the instructions at: [GoRails.com](https://gorails.com/setup/osx/10.15-catalina)